 Here are just a few of the classes you might take while you complete this degree:

 AREC 343: Grain and Livestock Marketing

 A study of the Canadian grain and livestock marketing systems, procedures and institutions.
 Examines the price discovery methods used in grains and livestock marketing including: open (futures) market, marketing boards, teletype auctions, etc. Other topics include: the historical evolution of current marketing systems, marketing functions, government policy and regulation and market structure.

 PLSC 401: Sustainable Crop Production

 Components of sustainable crop production systems will be examined from an ecological perspective.
-You will evaluate the sustainability of cropping systems and develop crop production systems with greater ecological and economic sustainability.
+Students will evaluate the sustainability of cropping systems and develop crop production systems with greater ecological and economic sustainability.
 Laboratories will teach techniques used in crop scouting and diagnostics.

 PLSC 494: Research Thesis in Plant Sciences

 Provides students with an opportunity to conduct original research in plant sciences in association with a research supervisor.
 Students will be given guidance on hypothesis development, experimental design, research, analysis and presentation.
 Students will present their results in a written thesis as a presentation.
 Technical writing and thesis preparation skills will be addressed in a series of lectures at the beginning of Term 1.